 \textbf{In-hand Reorientation:} At each time step $t$, if $\mathrm{o}^{\text{goal}} \cdot \mathrm{o}^{\text{pen}}_t > 0.90$ ($\mathrm{o}^{\text{goal}} \cdot \mathrm{o}^{\text{pen}}_t$ measures orientation similarity), then we have $\rho(t) = 1$.
 The task is considered successful if $\sum_{t=1}^T \rho(t) > 10$.

-\subsection{Sampling Procedure}
+\section{Sampling Procedure}

 We describe the sampling procedure in this section.
-The sample distributions used for RL training and demo collection were identical, which was also suggested in \cite{Rajeswaran2018DAPG}.
-For out-of-distribution data, we generated them to evaluate the generalizability of each policy.
+The sample distributions used for RL training and demo collection were identical, as suggested in \cite{Rajeswaran2018DAPG}.
+The out-of-distribution data were generated to evaluate the zero-shot out-of-distribution generalizability of each policy.

 \textbf{Tool Use:} We randomly sampled the nail heights ($h$) from a uniform distributions.
 Within distribution: we used $h \in \mathcal{H} \sim \mathcal{U}(0.1,0.25)$; Out of distribution: we used $h \in \mathcal{H} \sim \mathcal{U}(0.05,0.1) \cup \mathcal{U}(0.25,0.3)$.